jerbe/jim/README.md

-# JIM: A Simple Chat System
+# JIM (Jerbe's Instant Messaging): A Simple Chat System
 *(This code is for learning purposes only and is strictly prohibited for illegal activities)*

 *WARNING:*